-The Right of Publicity is likely to experience continued evolution in 2018, primarily from Right of Publicity legislation and case law (often involving fascinating fact patterns).
-One could also observe that the U.S. now has a President who entered office with more Right of Publicity licensing than any prior elected official.
-In short, it is evident that the Right of Publicity will continue generating vigorous debate.
-The Right of Publicity is often misunderstood, in part because recognition of the Right of Publicity varies significantly from state to state and country to country.
-RightOfPublicity.com was created to provide resources and insight to an often perplexing legal doctrine.
+The Right of Publicity is continuing to evolve in 2018, driven by Right of Publicity legislation and case law and even by a political figure who entered office with a history of Right of Publicity licensing.
+The Right of Publicity will continue generating vigorous debate.
+It is often misunderstood, in part because recognition of the Right of Publicity varies in some respects from state to state and country to country.
+This does not mean the Right of Publicity is out of control, indecipherable or contradictory.
+With a little effort, one can discern consistency and critical policy underpinnings in the Right of Publicity.
+RightOfPublicity.com provides resources and insight to an important, growing legal doctrine.

 Whether you are researching a potential Right of Publicity claim, making sure you do not violate a Right of Publicity, or writing an article concerning the Right of Publicity, this site should be a valuable resource.
 Here you will find Right of Publicity news, all of the Right of Publicity statutes in the United States, landmark cases, and related information.
 The author frequently serves as an expert witness in Right of Publicity, appropriation, and valuation disputes and litigation.
 If you need an expert witness or a licensing consultant, contact the author via this website or through LuminaryGroup.com.

 Thank you for visiting www.RightOfPublicity.com.
 This site is for general information only.
-While effort is made to maintain the accuracy of the information on this site, it cannot be guaranteed and is not a substitute for your own research or consultation with an attorney.
-The information on this site is not legal advice.
+While effort is made to maintain the accuracy of the information on this site, accuracy and currency is obviously not guaranteed and is not a substitute for your own research or consultation with an attorney.
+The information on this site is provided as a courtesy and a convenience; it is not legal advice.

 About the Author